okebai/Scoop/README.md

 2. A craving for better knowledge of the technologies and environments that this type of software can make good use of

 ## Caveats
-This is still a very experimental project and still under early development.
+This is a very experimental project and still under early development.

 It is, in it's current form, **not** intended to be used in any production scenarios.